Airbus To Cut Up To 2,500 Jobs In Space Division - UrduPoint

 Airbus To Cut Up To 2,500 Jobs In Space Division

-Paris, (APP - UrduPoint / Pakistan Point News - 16th Oct, 2024) Airbus plans to cut up to 2,500 jobs in its struggling satellite division, a source said Wednesday -- the latest sign of trouble for the European aerospace industry.
+Paris, (APP - UrduPoint / Pakistan Point News - 16th Oct, 2024) Airbus announced plans Wednesday to cut up to 2,500 jobs in its struggling space and defence division, in the latest sign of trouble for the European aerospace industry.

-The source, who is close to talks between management and unions, said the aviation giant had begun informing worker representatives Wednesday morning.
+The division, which employs 35,000 people, has been struggling as demand for satellites has fallen and as a consequence Airbus said it was necessary to adapt its organisation and workforce.

+"It is expected that these measures will result in a reduction of up to 2,500 positions within Airbus Defence and Space until mid 2026," the company said in a statement.

 The company had already taken a 600-million euro charge in 2023 in the same division.